 We used a private transfer service booked through Klook when transferring from our hotel in Tsim Sha Tsui to Hong Kong Disneyland hotel as we had a full load of luggage.
 After our luggage was checked in we then walked to Hong Kong Disneyland.

-Klook offers a private transfer service which can take you to major Hong Kong attractions including Hong Kong Disneyland, Ocean Park, Ngong Ping 360, or Victoria Park.
+Klook offers a private transfer service that can take you to major Hong Kong attractions including Hong Kong Disneyland, Ocean Park, Ngong Ping 360, or Victoria Park.
 The service can take up to 6 people and costs $US 51 to take you to Hong Kong Disneyland.
 Click here to book a Private Transfer to Hong Kong Disneyland through Klook.

 Taxi to Hong Kong Disneyland